 the painted metal skin.

-The refinement of different surfaces with precious metals such as gold, silver, bronze etc. has its roots in the long tradition of church restoration.
-The masters of sacred art recognized early on the importance of the refinement for the visible sublimity of church rooms.
+The refinement of various surfaces with precious metals such as gold, silver, bronze, etc. has its roots in the long tradition of church restoration.
+Early on, the masters of sacred works of art recognised the importance of refinement for the visible grandeur of church interiors.

-Modern painting processes such as our coating with liquid metals are based on this art-historically diversified foundation.
-Various metal surfaces are possible: copper, bronze, tin bronze, steel, corten steel, brass, silver, gold and stainless steel and many more.
-In addition, the precious metal surfaces can be provided with structures, patina or different shine variants.
+A wide variety of metal surfaces are possible: copper, bronze, tin bronze, steel, corten steel, brass, silver, gold and stainless steel and many more.
+In addition, the precious metal surfaces can be provided with structures, patina or different gloss variants.

-For further information on our real metal or liquid metal surfaces, please contact us personally.
+For further information on our real metal or liquid metal surfaces, please do not hesitate to contact us personally.
 Just give us a call.
-We will be glad to help you. +49 8502 9173-0
+We will be happy to help you. +49 8502 9173-0

 The origin of liquid metal coating lies in mythology

-It was Midas from ancient mythology who is in some ways considered the spiritual father of surface refinement.
+It was Midas from ancient mythology who, in a way, is considered the spiritual father of surface refinement.
 The legendary king from Phrygia wanted everything he touched to turn to gold.
-But his greed for the precious metal almost cost him his life: everything became gold - even food and drink.
+But his greed for the precious metal almost cost him his life: everything turned to gold - including food and drink.

-Midas threatened to die of thirst and starvation.
+Midas was in danger of dying of thirst and starvation.
 On divine advice, King Midas bathed in the ancient river Paktolos.
-The gift of turning everything into gold was transferred to the river.
-Thus, this river became the most gold-rich river in Asia Minor and the ancient king gave his name to refined surfaces.
+The gift of turning everything to gold passed to the river.
+Thus, this body of water became the most gold-rich river in Asia Minor and the ancient king became the eponym for refined surfaces.

-Today, the principle of finishing can be found in very different branches of industry: in the textile and printing industry, fashion and design, in the automotive industry or agricultural engineering.
-Even food, stones and even digital data sets are refined and thus individually enhanced.
+Today, the principle of finishing can be found in a wide variety of industries: in textiles and printing, fashion and design, in the automotive industry or in agricultural technology.
+Food, rocks and even digital data sets are also refined and thus individually upgraded.

-The name RGO (Relief Granulate Surfaces) stands for the refinement of different surfaces.
-The metallic look and feel, the completely jointless coating and the excellent adhesive properties are a very special form of surface refinement.
-Liquid metal coating is also an excellent Alternative to PVD coating.
+The name RGO (relief granulate surfaces) stands for the refinement of different surfaces.
+The metallic look and feel, the completely seamless coating and the excellent adhesive properties are a very special form of surface finishing.
+Liquid metal coating is also an excellent alternative to PVD coating.

-Liquid metal coatings for architecture, room and interior design
+Liquid metal coatings for architecture, space and interior design

-In the RGO process only metallic coatings are used: copper, bronze, brass, aluminium, iron, stainless steel and various mixed alloys are applied in several layers - depending on the nature and requirements of the respective substrate.
+Only metallic coatings are used in the RGO process: copper, bronze, brass, aluminium, iron, stainless steel and various mixed alloys are applied in several layers - depending on the nature and requirements of the corresponding substrate.

-Plastics, wood, iron and composite panels are suitable for the coating.
-Also mineral surfaces such as granite and marble, terracotta and coloured sandstone, concrete, plaster and plaster, but also fibreglass are excellently suitable carrier materials for relief granulate surfaces.
+Plastics, wood, iron and composite panels are suitable for finishing.
+Mineral surfaces such as granite and marble, terracotta and coloured sandstone, concrete, gypsum and plaster but also fibreglass are also excellent suitable substrate materials for relief granulate surfaces.

-Our real metal surfaces can be used seamlessly for a wide variety of shapes and elements and are therefore suitable for architecture, but also for any kind of interior design and living space.
+Our metal surfaces can be used seamlessly for a wide variety of shapes and elements and are therefore suitable for architecture, but also for any kind of interior design and living space design.

-Especially in areas where lightweight construction is in demand, but a noble and high-quality appearance is still important or desired, our high-end surfaces are optimally applicable.
+Our high-end surfaces are ideal for use in areas where lightweight construction is required, but a noble and high-quality appearance is still important or desired.
 Many of our real metal surfaces have already been installed in luxury yachts.
-Here are a few examples of elaborately manufactured stair railings with different metal surfaces.
+Here are a few examples of elaborately manufactured stair railings with various metal surfaces.

 Relief granulate surfaces (RGO) at a glance